top of page

 The Virtue of Commitment

-The virtue of commitment entails full fidelity to one’s spouse and a long-term devotion to fostering the permanence of the relationship.
+The virtue of commitment entails full fidelity to one's spouse and long-term devotion to fostering the permanence of the relationship.

 How to be a great husband: Establish lifetime habits of support

-We built our Transition to Marriage Toolkit as the leading resource for couples to use to establish the lifetime habits of support and devotion necessary for a last relationship.
-Of all the virtues, this is not one which can be addressed by singular tasks or commitments, but rather a holistic approach to the relationship.
+We built our Marriage Toolkit as the leading resource for couples to establish the lifetime habits of support and devotion necessary for a lasting relationship.

 The Virtue of Other-Centeredness

-The virtue of other-centeredness entails not being self-centered or selfish, while being kind to others.
+The virtue of other-centeredness entails not being self-centered or selfish while being kind to others.
 To foster this virtue, spouses need to learn to value and prioritize each other and seek ways to be true supporters of each other.

 How to be a great husband: Take ownership of more home management tasks